Last Updated on January 6th, 2020

 Moreover, while it may seem logical to use this product after sun exposure, it can actually make you more sensitive to the sun’s rays.
 Certainly, make sure not to apply hydroquinone to your skin if you have recently spent a considerable amount of time in the outdoors or have any sort of burn or skin inflammation.
 Never use it before going out into the sun, either!
 Not only can this make you feel physically unwell, but it can even worsen your skin condition.

 As mentioned, it is important to keep in mind that hydroquinone is a chemical.
 This means that the amounts in which you use it should be precisely measured, as using it in high doses can bring about toxic reactions.
-These can include an increased sensitivity to carcinogenic growths, as well as damage caused by its mercury content.
+These can include an increased susceptibility to carcinogenic growths, as well as damage caused by its mercury content.
 If your reaction isn’t as severe, you might still find yourself facing dizziness and nausea, seizures or skin discoloration.
 This means that while you are using the chemical to lighten your skin, you might actually end up darkening it or intensifying the coloring of some of its areas.
 The darker you are, the more likely you are to experience ochronosis discoloration due to this product.
 This could very well mean that your scars might worsen from using hydroquinone.
 Indeed, each individual may react differently to the chemical, so it is absolutely crucial to obtain a doctor’s opinion before investing too much effort into using hydroquinone.

 However, products like Ambi Fade Cream, which incorporates a mere 2% of the ingredient, have proven to be helpful for many people.
 One interesting strategy that we have encountered is to lather some of the cream onto scars and to position a layer of clear tape on top (in order to make sure that the product actually stays on your skin throughout the whole night).
 Apparently, this method has the potential to make any spots on your skin fade away quickly and efficiently.